 So often, we speak of people with dementia only in terms of what they have trouble with—the difficulty remembering shared memories, the wandering off, the tendency to get confused or easily frustrated.
 It’s understandable that the personality changes that can come with conditions like Alzheimer’s can be challenging for loved ones and caregivers.
 But focusing on what people with dementia can do is often a relief for everyone.
-One great senior care strategy is actually one of the simplest: storytelling is shown to be not only soothing for dementia patients, but can sometimes help participants express their emotions and access memories.
+One great dementia care strategy is actually one of the simplest: storytelling is shown to be not only soothing for dementia patients, but can sometimes help participants express their emotions and access memories.

 Showing people with dementia a photo of a stranger, such as a stock photo or something from the newspaper, and inviting them to share their reactions and create a narrative for the image doesn’t require any training, and can open up channels of communication.
 This is something you can do at your house, or that your loved one’s assisted living community might offer as a group activity, especially those with memory care facilities.
 While there are professionals trained in storytelling techniques, that isn’t necessary to get many of the benefits.